5 Often-forgotten ways to stay safe in the sun.

 The only silicone scar treatment available in the UK with SPF 30 UV protection ingredients – KELO-COTE® Scar Gel UV with SPF 30 – has been developed by Alliance Pharmaceuticals and is available to buy over the counter at selected pharmacies and from Amazon.

-Kelo-cote® Scar Gel UV with SPF 30 is an advanced formula silicone scar treatment, clinically proven to help soften and flatten raised scars as well as reducing discolouration and redness, protecting visible scars from the effects of the sun.
-The Kelo-Cote® formula also binds to the skin’s surface creating an ultra-thin sheet which can give treatment and protection for 24 hours per day.
+KELO-COTE® Scar Gel UV with SPF 30 is an advanced formula silicone scar treatment, clinically proven to help soften and flatten raised scars as well as reducing discolouration and redness, protecting visible scars from the effects of the sun.
+The KELO-COTE® formula creates a quick drying barrier with the skin’s surface, forming an ultra-thin layer which treats and protects for 24 hours a day, with twice daily application.
 Once dry, sunscreen and make-up can be applied over the treatment area.

 - Monstrey S, et al. Updated Scar Management Practical Guidelines: Non-invasive and invasive measures.
 Journal of Plastic, Reconstructive & Aesthetic Surgery 2014;67:1017-25